SolutionGuidance/psm/CONTRIBUTING.md

 Please uses spaces, never tabs.
 Indent Java code by 4 spaces per level, XML by 2 spaces per level, and avoid trailing whitespaces.
-The file [.editorconfig](.editorconfig) encodes these formatting conventions in a way that most text editors can read.
+The file [.editorconfig](.editorconfig), in the repository's root directory, encodes these formatting conventions in a way that most text editors can read.

 Some of the legacy code here may not already conform to these standards.
 When you find yourself about to make changes to such code,